BIDS-apps

 Space separated list of sub-# identifiers to be processed (the sub-prefix can

 be left out).
-If not specified then all sub-folders in the bidsfolder will be
+If not specified then all participants will be processed

 A string that determines where the output is saved.
 It can be the name of a